Trackunit/developer-hub/guides/sdk-docs/public-apis/app-tokens.md

 scope to the app.

 So for example if the app requires access to show asset data, and may also change assets, but will function without.
-You can add something like this to your Iris App manifest:
+You can add something like this to your IrisX App manifest:

 ```json
   scopes: [